 Laparoscopic Surgery in Indore – What is it?

 Laparoscopy also referred to as diagnostic laparoscopy is a surgical procedure used for examining the internal organs of the abdomen.
 A laparoscope basically refers to a telescope that is inserted through the abdominal cavity by making small incisions.
-This powerful means for delivering light coupled with TV camera provides the surgeon with a clear view of abdominal and pelvic organs.
+This powerful means of delivering light coupled with a TV camera provides the surgeon with a clear view of abdominal and pelvic organs.
 For optimizing the vision during operation video camera is connected with a high-resolution screen.
-Further, the surgeon can also alter the laparoscope and other external instruments for performing the complicated gynecological operations.
-Due to the magnification of internal organs through this procedure doctors are able to easily identify and treat the main areas of disease.
+Further, the surgeon can also alter the laparoscope and other external instruments for performing complicated gynecological operations.
+Due to the magnification of internal organs through this procedure, doctors are able to easily identify and treat the main areas of disease.
 Additionally, the procedure also aids in reducing the bleeding during surgery.

 Laparoscopic Surgery benefits

 - Smaller cuts and scars.